 Once the petition has been filed, the person who is alleged to be disabled, known as the respondent, needs to be served with a court summons and copy of the petition.
 Next, a hearing date is set.
 At the hearing the respondent may have an attorney, a jury trial, and present evidence and witnesses if they wish.
 The hearing will consist of evidence presented about the respondent’s capabilities, living situation, financial information, etc. The court reviews all the information presented and makes a recommendation on a guardianship.

 Contact Our Experienced Naperville Guardianship Lawyers

-If you need assistance obtaining guardianship for an individual, the attorneys at Mevorah Law Offices, LLC can help you with your case.
-Contact our skilled DuPage County family lawyers at Mevorah Law Offices, LLC for a free initial consultation today.
+If you need assistance obtaining guardianship for an individual, the attorneys at Mevorah & Giglio Law Offices can help you with your case.
+Contact our skilled DuPage County family lawyers at Mevorah & Giglio Law Offices for a free initial consultation today.